simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 ## `extract_notes_from_docstring` function docstring

-Extract a notes value from a docstring.<hr>
+Extract a notes' value from a docstring.<hr>

 **[Parameters]**